adamcw/wordle-trie-packing/README.md

 dictionary in memory (in a world where we want to play Wordle and care about saving just under 20KB of memory).

-This also suggests a reason Protobufs prefer to remain byte-aligned with their varints.
+This also suggests a reason protobufs prefer to remain byte-aligned with their varints.
 Not only is byte-aligned data easier to deal with, but they also allow for structure in the input to remain in the output which can be leveraged by compression algorithms on the wire.